-For the ranking function to infer the document judgments we use a linear function $ f_\omega(\feat{q}_i) = \langle \omega \cdot \feat{q}_i \rangle $, and Gradient Descent to find an optimal solution for $\lfair$.
-We can now rewrite the top-one-probability for a document (Equation~\ref{eq:topOneProbability}) and set $ \phi $ to an exponential function, which is strictly positive and increasing and convenient to derive:
+\sparamargin \spara{Optimization.} For the ranking function to infer the document judgments we use a linear function $ f_\omega(\feat{q}_i) = \langle \omega \cdot \feat{q}_i \rangle $~\cite{cao2007learning}, and Gradient Descent to find an optimal solution for $\lfair$.
+We can now rewrite the top-one-probability for a document (eq.~\ref{eq:topOneProbability}) and set $ \phi $ to an exponential function, which is strictly positive, increasing and convenient to derive:

 To use Gradient Descent we need the derivative of $ \lfair(\trainjudg{q}, \predictjudg{q}) $ which in turn consists of the derivatives of the disparate exposure and accuracy metric respectively.